Diseases Associated with Ionizing Radiation Exposure

 - Tumors of the brain and central nervous system

-Eligibility for disability compensation or survivors' benefits depends on how much radiation the Veteran received and other factors, such as the period of time between exposure to radiation and the development of the disease.
+Eligibility for disability compensation or survivors' benefits are based on radiation type, radiation dose, and timing of the onset of illness.
 VA decides these claims on a case-by-case basis.

 VA also will consider the possibility that other diseases not listed above were caused by radiation, if supported by medical or scientific evidence.
 To be eligible for compensation, VA must be able to establish that it is at least as likely as not that a Veteran’s disease was caused by his/her exposure to radiation during military service.